upperlinecode/CS-and-the-City-Curriculum/react/props-jsx.md

   component.render = () => {
     // Declare our variable called testimonial
-    let testimonial = "We Eat Street Meat is the best food review site that has ever been built.
-Now I can eat my street meat with confidence I can sit through my afternoon meetings."
+    let testimonial = "Street Eats is the best food review site that has ever been built.
+Now I can pick the best food cart with confidence instead of wondering if I'm getting a raw deal."

     // Pass that variable to the Testimonials component as part of the return return(